Reversible Computation with Stacks and "Reversible Management of Failures": Introduction

-Instead, we plan to pursue the idea that a wide variety of situations exist in which, with a limited amount of added information, we can move from statements like ``this instruction requires \emph{abort} because is not reversible on every state'' to ``this instruction is reversible starting from any \emph{possibly refined} state''.
-The reward is that \lstiC{assert} are not strictly necessary to define expressive reversible computational models, considered both algorithms and functions that they can represent.
+\paragraph{Contributions.} We study the idea that, with a small amount of extra information, we can move from cases where ``the instruction \lstiC{I} in a reversible computational model $\mathcal{M}$ sometimes needs to \emph{abort} because it is not reversible in every state'' to cases where ``the instruction \lstiC{I} in $\mathcal{M}$ is always reversible because the computational states in which \lstiC{I} runs are \emph{properly refined}''.

+Our view is that \lstiC{assert} is not strictly required to define expressive reversible computational models, covering both algorithms and the functions they compute.